IBM-Bluemix-Docs/simulated-instrument-analytics/index.md

 ```
 {
   "apikey": "<api-key>",
+  "uuid":<uuid>,
   "url:": "<service-url>"
 }
 ```
 {:codeblock}

-In a later step, you'll copy the API key for {{site.data.keyword.mfd_short}} service instance to connect it with an instance of the {{site.data.keyword.siminstruanalshort}} service.
+In a later step, you'll copy the UUID for {{site.data.keyword.mfd_short}} service instance to connect it with an instance of the {{site.data.keyword.siminstruanalshort}} service.
 {:tip}

 ### Creating the {{site.data.keyword.siminstruanalshort}} service instance